asfiaaiman/python-projects/Travel Weather Planner/README.md

-**# Travel Weather Planner**
+# Travel Weather Planner

-A beginner-friendly Python project that practices **booleans, conditional statements, comparison operators, logical operators, and nested conditionals** by building a travel weather planner.

-**## 📌 Problem**
+A beginner-friendly Python project built to practice the fundamentals of **Boolean values**, **conditional statements**, **comparison operators**, **logical operators**, and **nested conditionals**.

-Build a travel weather planner that determines whether a user can commute based on:
+The project determines whether a user can commute based on the travel distance, weather conditions, and available transportation options.

+## 📌 Project Overview

+This project demonstrates how Python can use Boolean logic and conditional statements to make decisions based on different travel conditions.

+It checks:

 * Distance to travel in miles
 * Whether it is raining
 * Whether the user has a bicycle
 * Whether the user has a car
 * Whether the user has a ride-share app

-The program should:

-1. Check whether a valid distance has been provided.
-2. Determine whether commuting is possible for distances of 1 mile or less.
-3. Determine whether commuting is possible for distances between 1 and 6 miles.
-4. Determine whether commuting is possible for distances greater than 6 miles.
-5. Consider weather conditions when deciding whether walking or cycling is possible.
-6. Check whether a bicycle, car, or ride-share option is available.
-7. Print `True` or `False` based on the commuting conditions.
+* Whether commuting is possible under the given conditions

-**## 🛠️ Technologies Used**
+## 🛠️ Technologies Used

 * **Python 3**
 * Boolean values